-- a) ACCD will hold a 30-day public comment period for the CON, AAP, and any Substantial Amendment to these plans, unless a waiver has been requested of HUD which would shorten the comment period. - b) ACCD will hold a public comment period of not less than 15 days to receive comments from citizens on the CAPER. - c) ACCD will hold a public comment period of not less than 15 days to receive comments from citizens on the CPP, unless a waiver has been requested of HUD which would shorten the comment period. - d) ACCD will consider any comments or views of citizens received in writing or orally during the public comment period in the preparation of any plans, reports and/or Substantial Amendments.
+- a) ACCD will hold a 30-day public comment period for the CON, AAP and any Substantial Amendment to these plans. - b) ACCD will hold a public comment period of not less than 15 days to receive comments from citizens on the CAPER and on this report. - c) ACCD will consider any comments or views of citizens received in writing or orally during the public comment period in the preparation of the CPPs, reports and/or Substantial Amendments.